Some the best and most diverse hiking in the Caribbean

 Complete with a fine natural swimming pool, these falls are part of Matura National Park.
 The trail paths are largely shaded by mora rainforest canopy.
 Estimated completion time: 45-60 minutes, trekking casually.

-Maracas Waterfalls (Maracas/St Joseph Valley, north Trinidad)
+Maracas Waterfall (Maracas/St Joseph Valley, north)

 The trail leads through rich forest scene to Trinidad’s tallest waterfall, towering 299 feet (91 metres) high.
 Estimated completion time: 30-45 minutes, meandering peaceably.

-For the intermediate hiker
+• For the intermediate hiker

-Turure Water Steps (Cumaca, northeast Trinidad)
+Turure Water Steps (Cumaca, northeast)

 Natural limestone provides safe paths for exploration.
 The hike ends in bathing pools beside the Water Steps themselves: the unique rock face delights budding geologists.
 Estimated completion time: an hour, at a steady pace.

-For seasoned hikers only!
+• For seasoned hikers only!

-Saut d’Eau (Paramin, northwest Trinidad)
+Saut d’Eau (Paramin, northwest)